M4RFF/BANK/README.md

 I have created a price calculator

-Now I learned more abot Goroutins and Channels so now i will be able to run a functions parallel
+Now I learned more abot Goroutins and Channels so now i will be able to run functions parallel